-There are more than 200 Catholic colleges in the United States, but The Newman Guide only recommends 20 of them (plus several online and international ones).
+There are more than 200 Catholic colleges in the United States, but The Newman Guide only recommends 18 of them (plus several non-residential, international, and online ones).

 Many Catholics who are unfamiliar with the state of Catholic higher education are often shocked to hear this.
 Why recommend only about 10 percent of America’s Catholic colleges?

 For one thing, we don’t include schools that offer only or primarily graduate degrees.
 The Newman Guide is focused on undergraduate education.
 The colleges that are included are evaluated only for their undergraduate experience, even when graduate degrees are offered.

 Second, we strive to identify and recommend model Catholic colleges.
 These are the very best with regard to Catholic identity, and often in many other respects.
 Although we are always open to including additional colleges that meet our criteria for Catholic identity, we like it to be known that these colleges are examples for others to follow.

 The colleges that are not in the Guide display varied attention to Catholic identity.
 Families who are looking at other colleges will want to be cautious and investigate carefully, using the questions below to determine just how secular the college has become.
 But we don’t believe that protecting the souls of Catholic students is a minor concern; it is the chief concern for a Catholic parent.
 Even a lukewarm Catholic college can have a devastating impact on a Catholic student, so we caution strongly when considering any college not in this Guide.